Category Archives: Monaco Royals

 • Teresa Maria Grimaldi (1648 – 1723), married Sigismondo III d’Este, 4th Marchese di San Martino, had seven children

 On August 1, 1651, Louis’ father, twenty-seven-year-old Hercule Grimaldi, Marquis of Baux, the only child and the heir of Honoré II, Prince of Monaco, went on a visit to the Convent of Carnoles in Mentone, then in Monaco but now in France.
-After the visit, he engaged in recreational shooting with some guards in the garden of the convent.
+After the visit, he engaged in recreational shooting with some guards in the convent’s garden.
 Hercule was interested in how the gun worked and asked one of the guards to show him.
-The guard mishandled the gun and accidentally shot it towards Hercule and two other guards.
+The guard mishandled the gun and accidentally shot it toward Hercule and two other guards.
 All three were wounded.
 Fatally wounded in the spine, Hercule died the next day, and nine-year-old Louis became heir apparent to the throne of Monaco and would succeed his grandfather Honoré II in 1662.

 Louis’ grandfather Honoré II, Prince of Monaco; Credit – Wikipedia